rpirolt/board_game_recommender/README.md

 ```
 Make sure to have a data folder consisting of:
 - data

+## How to Run the App
+1. Make sure OPENAI_API_KEY value is replaced in .streamlit/secrets.toml.
+2. Run from root workspace: `streamlit run src/app.py`

 ## ▶️ How to Run the Jupyter Notebook

 Activate your virtual environment (if using one):